typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

 1. `Product`: We map this entity directly to the `products` table (using the singular term instead).
 2. `Order`: This maps directly to the `orders` table.
 3. `Employee`: This also maps directly to the `employees` table.
-4. `Company`: As both the `suppliers` and `customers` table refer to companies, we decided to model them as one entity type.
+4. `Company`: As both the `suppliers` and `customers` table refer to companies, we decide to model them as one entity type.
 We can define a company as a supplier or a customer with roles (see below).

 We then create the following relations and corresponding roles:
 1. `Sale`: We can model this relation as ternary (learn more about [hypergraphs](https://blog.grakn.ai/modelling-data-with-hypergraphs-edff1e12edf0)), as a sale occurs between an `Order` (playing the `placed-order` role), `Company` (playing the `customer` role) and an `Employee` (playing the role of `seller`).